Hantavirus Live Tracker 2026

 WHO Hantavirus Updates

-All WHO updates βHantavirus cluster linked to cruise ship travel, Multi-country
+All WHO updates βHantavirus outbreak linked to cruise ship travel, Multi-locations

 On 2 May 2026, a cluster of passengers with severe respiratory illness aboard a cruise ship was reported to the World Health Organization (WHO).
 At that time, aβ¦